bbhunter/Bugbounty0x0a/Learning/Hackerone_Report/Open Redirection/TIPS.md

 ***14*** - Always keep your eye on the web server it's configuration may be vulunerable to open redirection.

+***15*** - If you are faced with a long url that is encoded send it to Decoder into burp suite and decode it to see if there is a parametre that is used to redirection because it's difficult to observe it when it's encoded.

+***16*** - Try to encode your payload multiple time to see if you can bypass the open redirection.

+***17*** - Some application use a hashing schema to the redirected path try to crack all hashes, if yes try to hash your own payload, send it and see if there is an open redirection.

 ***∞*** - Don't give up.